exo-addons/linotp/README.md

 Configure your exo.properties:

 ```
-aunde.linotp.host=hostName (the Hostname where LinOTP installed)
+exo.linotp.linotp.host=hostName (the Hostname where LinOTP installed)
 ```
 Import the linOTP certificate to the java keystore where eXo will be running.